aclysma/rafx/docs/api/backends/gles2.md

 In legacy GLSL, to pass information between vertex/fragment shaders, the variables must have the same name.
 `rafx-shader-processor` renames the in/out variables based on their location. (i.e. in a vertex shader, `layout(location = 0) out vec4 out_color;` becomes `out vec4 interface_var_0;`.

+## Synchronization

+Semaphores are no-ops.
+Fences are simuated in a very coarse-grained way by injecting a glFlush as needed during present and setting a user-space boolean to indicate that the flush call was made

+Multithreaded usage is not allowed at all in this backend.

 ## Future Work